Australian White Ibis

 What is council currently doing?

-Moreton Bay Regional Council currently implements an adaptive management strategy, including manipulating urban habitats, restricting artificial food supplies, and management throughout the breeding seasons, that aims to achieve an equilibrium within the Australian White Ibis population in the region.
+Moreton Bay Regional Council currently implements an adaptive management strategy, including manipulating urban habitats, restricting artificial food supplies, and management throughout the breeding season, that aims to achieve an equilibrium within the Australian White Ibis population.

 What can residents do?